Yu979/BMEG3105-Fall-2023/index.md

 #### Open-book quiz and exam policy
 All exams and quizzes are open-book.
 You are allowed to take any <b>paper-based materials</b>.
 However, no phone or computer is allowed.
 Other communication tools are also not allowed.
 Discussion is not allowed.

+#### AI tools use policy
+You can use AI tools including ChatGPT in the project to polish your report.
+However, you are required to submit both your own version and the one polished using AI tools.
+You are required to make it clear how you used AI tools and which part in the report.
+We will grade on the one you would like us to grade, but if you do not hand in your own version, we would not consider the submission complete.

 #### Programming
 Python (the TA will prepare a recitation class to introduce it, mainly for the non-grading homework and your project) or any other languages that you are familiar with.